 The battery charges from the mains power, and you should make sure it is charged daily if you are on a multi-day trip.
-The bike I used had to be plugged in directly (the battery was not removable due to the pannier rack), however I was in Greece, where the weather means most accommodation establishments have outdoor power sockets.
+The bike I used had to be plugged in directly (the battery was not removable due to the pannier rack); however, in Greece, where the weather means most accommodation establishments have outdoor power sockets.

 Many bikes have removable battery packs, so you simply take the pack into your room to charge at night.
 A full charge takes on average 3 - 5 hours.
-Because you don't need to use the power much on flatter sections of your rides, (or at all when going downhill), I found that there was always leftover charge at the end of the day, even despite asking my bike for a lot of help on some big hills!
+However, because you don't need to use the power much on flatter sections of your rides (or at all when going downhill), I found that there was always leftover charge at the end of the day, even despite asking my bike for a lot of help on some big hills!

-E-bikes are a little heavier than standard bikes, so you have to bear in mind that gentle hills you might normally manage OK on a standard bike may need a bit of power on the e-bike, due to the extra battery and motor weight.
+E-bikes are a little heavier than standard bikes, so you have to remember that gentle hills you might typically manage OK on a standard bike may need a bit of power on the e-bike due to the extra battery and motor weight.
 This means it is a good idea to give it a full charge when you can.

-They are however very efficient to run.
-In the UK, you need to be over 14 to ride one on a public road.
-If you're renting an e-bike on holiday, then you probably won't have much choice between e-bikes bikes, but rest assured rental agents offer similar products to the one I highlighted here which are easy to use, easy to charge in your destination, and will make your cycling trip the most relaxing ever (or even help you keep up with a keen-cyclist travel partner).
+They are, however, exceptionally efficient to run.
+Of course, it would help if you were over 14 to ride one on a public road in the UK.
+Suppose you're renting an e-bike on holiday.
+In that case, you probably won't have much choice between e-bikes bikes, but rest assured rental agents offer similar products to the one I highlighted here, which are easy to use, easy to charge in your destination, and will make your cycling trip the most relaxing ever (or even help you keep up with a keen-cyclist travel partner).